patricksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 166-189) consisted of a convolution neural network with the following layers and layer sizes.
-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+The final model architecture (model.py lines 164-186) consisted of a convolution neural network with the following layers and layer sizes.
+Here is a visualization of the architecture.

 ![alt text][image3]